eic/epic-prod/docs/RECO/25.02.0/index.md

             10x100 , Sub-directory or File Count:2
                 minQ2=1000 , Sub-directory or File Count:1
             18x275 , Sub-directory or File Count:2
+                minQ2=1000 , Sub-directory or File Count:14
             5x41 , Sub-directory or File Count:1
                 minQ2=100 , Sub-directory or File Count:1
         NC , Sub-directory or File Count:3
             10x100 , Sub-directory or File Count:4
+                minQ2=1000 , Sub-directory or File Count:1
             18x275 , Sub-directory or File Count:4
             5x41 , Sub-directory or File Count:3
     EXCLUSIVE , Sub-directory or File Count:8